ivanyyuk/ufc-predictions/README.md

 I have parsed the [UFC data api](http://ufc-data-api.ufc.com/api/v3/iphone) to get statistics and it is only as accurate as their API (which is not very thorough).

 This is built with Node, Express and MongoDb on the backend, and React/Redux on the front-end.

+-Scaffolded with Create-React-App.